mlrun/mlrun/docs/install.md

 - `disabled`: Security context is not auto applied. (default)

 If your system is configured in disabled mode, you can manually apply a security context to individual runtimes/pods by using `function.with_security_context`, providing a Kubernetes security context that will be assigned to the job.<br>
 (You cannot override the user of individual jobs if the system is configured in override mode.)
-The options are:
+For example:

 ```from kubernetes import client as k8s_client